wsp-sag/udot_wrangler/docs/index.md

 UDOT Wrangler is available on PyPI.

 #### Latest Official Version
-Users can install via standard pip command.
+Users can install via the standard pip command.
 In the activated Python environment created in Step 1, type:
 ```bash
 pip install udot-wrangler
 ```